Changes to prohibited firearms

 Will the Government establish a buyback program or a grandfathering regime?

-The Government will not provide any option for owners to grandfather these weapons as it intends to bring forward a mandatory buyback program in 2023.
+The Government will not provide any option for owners to grandfather these weapons as it intends to bring forward a mandatory buyback program.
 Our top priority is ensuring the safety and security of Canadians.
 We will take the necessary steps to get this right for our kids and grandkids.

 What about newly prohibited firearms that former Bill C-71 would grandfather?

-The Government intends to implement a buyback program in 2023.
+The Government intends to implement a buyback program.
 We are looking at a range of options and will work with the provinces and territories to get this right for law-abiding gun owners.
 Our top priority is ensuring the safety and security of Canadians.
 We will take the necessary steps to get this right for our kids and grandkids.

 If I own a prohibited firearm that was previously grandfathered can I participate in the upcoming buyback program?